 Karen has expertise in strategic planning, project implementation and program evaluation, qualitative and quantitative methods, outreach and communication in the academic, non—profit, government and philanthropic sectors.
 She utilizes gender and culturally-sensitive perspectives in all her work.
 Karen has had practical involvement with diverse issues and populations including people in slavery conditions, female workers, immigrant communities, Aboriginal and refugee populations, HIV/AIDS, maternal child health, and environmental health in North America, Europe, Africa and Asia.

-She currently teaches Social Research Methodology and supports the GP2 research projects.
 She has also taught graduate courses in Program Planning and Evaluation, and undergraduate courses in Global Health.